Ilya-Meer/json-cloak/README.md

 #### Options

 - `-f, --file`:     Specify the JSON file to transform.
 - `-i, --in-place`: Update the file in place with the transformed JSON object.
 - `-k, --keys`:     Display the replaced keys instead of printing the transformed JSON object.
 - `-v, --version`:  Display the version number.
+- `-p, --pattern`:  Specify a glob pattern to operate on multiple files.
+This will perform updates **in place**!
+- `-q, --quiet`:    Don't print to stdout
 - `-h, --help`:     Show the help message.

 #### Examples